List of EastEnders characters introduced in 2015: Louie Beale

 In November 2023, Louie and Lauren go to France to be closer to Penny Branning (Kitty Castledine), and the two stay there until New Year's Day 2024 when Lauren decides to go back to Walford with Louie, however Penny decides to go back to Walford with them and plants drugs in Lauren's bag in hopes of smuggling them into England, however Lauren's handbag is smealt by a sniffer dog and security find the drugs and Lauren is arrested.
 Penny later tells the police that she planted the drugs in Lauren's handbag when Peter finds out and tells her to tell the police or he will.
 Lauren is released and goes to see Louie, Lauren and Peter reminisce about the past and he asks her to stay for longer but Lauren says that Walford reminds her too much of Abi.
 Penny and Lauren later meets and Penny admits that she planted the drugs in Lauren's bag, Lauren is furious and when she discovers that Peter knew she decides to leave Walford.
 Just as Lauren is about to leave Walford Whitney and Sonia tell Lauren that Annie is her half sister.

 After Penny and Lauren make amends Lauren decides to stay in Walford and get a flat and move in with Penny.
 At first Peter objects to this not wanting his son to live with someone involved with drugs but Penny is able to get Peter onside so he agrees.
 Peter later helps Lauren and Penny and Louie move into 29 Albert Square.
 Lauren and Peter realise they still have feelings for each other.
 Ian encourages Peter to win Lauren back, while Cindy tells Lauren to only rekindle her relationship with Peter, if she is absolutely sure they will not break up again, for Louie's sake.
 Uncertain, Lauren rejects Peter's attempts to romance her.
 Later Louie is enrolled in Walford Primary School on his way home from his first day he was disappointed they didn't do rugby his mother revealing to Whitney he is more of a rugby fan than football Peter is helping Honey, Jay and Ben prepare for London Marathon Lauren is walking with Louie who talks to his dad who says he will see him later to ask about his first day at Walford Primary School.

+In 2017, Aimee Jakes from Closer Online noted how viewers wondered what had happened to Louie after Lauren and Abi went to hospital after falling from the roof.